 Dr. Bragg leaves his current wife, Annette Rossi Bragg, his children, Mary Beth Daas and her fiancée, Michael Mayo of Stella, NC., Frank Bragg and his wife Kathleen of Newell, TR.
 Bragg of Vero Beach, FL., and David Bragg and his wife Christie of Peletier, NC.; his grandchildren, Kelly Rae (Brandon) Ates, Derek Bragg, Chelsea Bragg, Caitlyn Daas, Private Robert Daas of the US Army, Logan Bragg, Morgan Bragg, and Braxton and Bryson Bragg; and two greatgrandchildren, Brenden and Kalli Ates.
 Also, there are two stepchildren, Frank A. Bragg Jr., and Kimberly (Aaron) Wright; and three step-grandchildren, Katelyn Miller, Isaiah Bragg, and Amelia Bragg.

 Father Jeeson Stephan will preside for Catholic Funeral Liturgy at Sacred Heart Catholic Church in Chester on Monday, January 6, at 10:00 a.m.
 Friends are invited to visit with the family at the Arner Funeral Chapel in Chester on Sunday from 12:00 to 4:00 p.m.
 Further visitation and entombment with full military honors will be held in North Carolina a yet to be determined date.

-To send flowers to Dr. Frank L. Bragg's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Frank L. Bragg, please visit our floral store.